rempic/STUFF/README.md

 **Figure 2** Voronoi diagram on an entire High content image acquisiton.
 More or less confined of regions of the images are hightlited.

+## Software

-**Future implementation**: to use a Kd-tree data structure to determine  number and location of neighbouring nuclei/cells (voronoi cells) given a specific nucleus.
-"A k-d tree, or k-dimensional tree, is a data structure used in computer science for organizing some number of points in a space with k dimensions.
+**Next to do**: to use a randomised algorithm based on a Kd-tree data structure (O(k log n)) to represent the voroni regions locations. this data structure  allows efficient calculation of spatial information, e.g., number and location of neighbouring nuclei/cells (voronoi cells) given a specific region/nucleus.
+"A k-d tree, or k-dimensional tree, is a data structure used for organizing some number of points in a space with k dimensions.
 It is a binary search tree with other constraints imposed on it.
 K-d trees are very useful for range and nearest neighbor searches"
 ![Screenshot](/IMG/kd_tree.png)